-- 1. In accordance with 36 CFR 800 and Section 106 of the National Historic Preservation Act (1966), all known cultural and archaeological sites within the project planning area which are eligible or potentially eligible (unevaluated) for listing on the National Register of Historic Places (NRHP) will be protected throughout the life of the project. - 2.
-Cultural and archaeological site boundaries within or immediately adjacent (~30 meters) to project activities will be flagged for avoidance.
-A map will be provided to the sale administration and fuels planning resources prior to implementation with buffered site boundaries labeled as "Sensitive Resource Area to Protect." - The project lead will consult with a Forest Service Archaeologist on locations of equipment staging and access routes and any modifications in project location or design before any activities proceed.
+- In accordance with 36 CFR 800 and Section 106 of the National Historic Preservation Act (1966), all known cultural and archaeological sites within the project planning area which are eligible or potentially eligible (unevaluated) for listing on the National Register of Historic Places (NRHP) will be protected throughout the life of the project. - 2.
+Cultural and archaeological site boundaries within or immediately adjacent (100 feet) to project activities will be buffered by 100 feet and flagged for avoidance.
+A map will be provided to the sale administration and fuels planning resources prior to implementation with buffered site boundaries labeled as "Sensitive Resource Area to Protect." - 3.
+The project lead will consult with a Forest Service Archaeologist on locations of equipment staging and access routes and any modifications in project location or design before any activities proceed. - 4.
+If during project activities cultural material is encountered, all work will cease immediately, and a Forest Archaeologist will be contacted to evaluate the inadvertent discovery.
+A mitigation plan, if needed, will be developed in consultation with the Oregon State Historic Preservation Office (SHPO) and the Confederated Tribes of Warm Springs Reservation of